Tulum cliff ruins over the Caribbean

 3. Midday — Visit stunning ocean cliff views of the Tulum ruins and El Castillo temple.

-4. Lunch — Traditional Yucatecan buffet at a nearby restaurant (cochinita pibil, poc chuc, sopa de lima, regional desserts).
-Included.
+4. Lunch — Optional stop at a nearby Yucatecan restaurant (cochinita pibil, poc chuc, sopa de lima, regional desserts).
+Not included — paid separately.

 5. Afternoon — Return drive toward the coast.
 Relax, nap, or enjoy the landscape.